kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ### The Tynker Class Page and Homework

-Our next project is the *Magical Pen Basic Tutorial* at the bottom of the classroom ppage.
+Our next project is the *Magical Pen Basic Tutorial* at the bottom of the classroom page.
 You can get a head start on it if you want!
 Here is what the final project will look like (hover over the stage to see it work) when it if finished:

 <iframe width="660" height="408" src="//www.tynker.com/ide/embedded?p=5f869c8ef597ea0370100525&controls=true&autostart=false" frameborder="0" allowfullscreen></iframe>
 {: .jsgif}